spectrocloud/librarium/docs/docs-content/user-management/authentication/api-key/delete-api-key.md

 You can delete an API key from Palette.
 A tenant admin can also delete an API key created by another user within the tenant.
 Use the following steps to delete an API key.

-Tenant administrators have the ability to delete an API key on behalf of any user within the tenant.
-Select the tenant tab below to learn more about deleting an API key as a tenant admin.
+Tenant administrators can delete an API key on behalf of any user within the tenant.
+Select the Tenant tab below to learn more about deleting an API key as a tenant admin.

 ## Prerequisites